"I am glad that taking part in a trial might help others on their own cancer journey.”

 More about this trial

 In this trial, researchers looked at a drug called lenalidomide and the steroid drug dexamethasone.
-Lenalidomide is a type of biological therapy.
+Lenalidomide is a type of targeted drug.

 The trial compared usual MPT treatment with lenalidomide and dexamethasone.
 The aims of the trial were to